otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 N (BYTE)
    The number of Prekey Messages present in this message.

-Prekey Messages (DATA)
+Prekey Messages
-   All 'N' Prekey Messages serialized according to OTRv4 specification.
+   All 'N' Prekey Messages encoded according to OTRv4 specification.

 K (BYTE)
    A number that shows if a Client Profile is present or not.
 If present, set it